There is plenty of controversy and confusion around finding the balance between macronutrients (i.e. protein, fat and carbs).

 Is There a Minimum Protein Intake That I Should Aim For?

-The official minimum protein intake to prevent diseases of deficiency is 0.8 g/kg body weight.
+The minimum protein intake to prevent deficiency diseases is 0.8 g/kg body weight.
 Because protein correlates strongly with nutrient density, the Smart Macros algorithm recommends a minimum of 1.4 g/kg lean body mass (LBM).

 The chart below shows that maximum nutrient density aligns with 50% of calories from protein.